Our diverse range of projects span Asia-Pacific and Africa.

-Myanmar’s pulses sector is currently vulnerable to market fluctuations, given its heavy reliance on India and China as trade partners – 70% of Myanmar’s exports by volume of the ‘big four’ pulse types (black gram, green gram, chickpea and pigeon pea) are exported to the two countries.
-The pulses sector has historically been production-focused, with little pressure to consider demand drivers given its two strong trade partners.
+Myanmar’s pulse sector is currently vulnerable to market fluctuations, given its heavy reliance on India and China as trade partners – 70% of Myanmar’s exports by volume of the ‘big four’ pulse types (black gram, green gram, chickpea and pigeon pea) are exported to the two countries.
+The pulse sector has historically been production-focused, with little pressure to consider demand drivers given its two strong trade partners.
 However, both India and China are making concerted efforts towards self-sufficiency, creating the need for Myanmar to build greater resilience in its pulses and broader agriculture sectors.

 This program follows on from the Myanmar Private Sector Agribusiness Landscape Analysis conducted in 2018-19.